1. Non Filer -- Substitute for Returns - Active Collection Process -

 Businesses fall behind on 941 taxes.
 Sometimes the remedy is an installment agreement with a penalty abatement on the back end.
 In other situations, particularly with a LLC or a C Corp or S Corp, we might work with the taxpayer to close the entity - thereby putting the onus on the IRS to pursue the owner individually for the trust fund portion of the taxes (which they often don't do).

 3. Penalty and Interest Abatement Help - Collection Process Handled Already.

-As my post below shows, I am becoming very skilled in the art of penalty abatement.
-I can tell you they're NOT easy to do.
+As our post below shows, we are very skilled in the art of penalty abatement.
+We can tell you they're NOT easy to do.
 And unlike Offer in Compromises, you only really have ONE SHOT AT SUCCESS.
 If you have a penalty abatement rejected by the original office that handles it, and then have it rejected by the appeals office, you are out of luck -- UNLESS you want to pay an attorney to sue the IRS in U.S. District Court!
 Not likely.
 So, considering you have one chance at success, hiring an experienced tax professional is in your best interest.
 Penalty Abatement - Winning Appeals